-The nursery does offer a few places for children aged 2 who are eligible for the 2 year old funding.
-These places are available when the nursery register allows and are subject to the eligibility of the child being verified.
+The Preschool does offer a few places for children aged 2, these places are individually offered to children depending on the view of the Manager as to whether to child will be able to cope in the setting.
+All children over the age of 2 and a half are offered a place if the spaces are available.
+We do take children who qualify for the 2 year funding and these places are available when the Preschool register allows and are subject to the eligibility of the child being verified.